ramontayag/devbox-bootstrapper/README.md

 cp hosts{.sample,}
 ```

-Then edit the file to point to the IP of the virtual machine.
+Edit the file to point to the IP of the virtual machine.
 Later, when running the playbooks, we will specify what group to use.

 ## Running Playbooks

 All of the playbooks below are run like this:

 ```
-ansible-playbook <playbook-name>.yml -i hosts -l <virtualbox or digitalocean>
+ansible-playbook <playbook-name>.yml -i hosts
 ```

 ### Setup